 The type of treatment that works best for you will largely depend on how severe your gum disease is.
 It’s essential that you take care of your gums by brushing and flossing regularly and visiting a dentist at least twice a year.

-We can treat many cases with professional dental cleaning, antibiotics, and other noninvasive options.
+We can treat many cases with a professional dental cleaning, antibiotics, and other noninvasive options.

 - Scaling & Root Planing – Scaling and root planing is a nonsurgical deep cleaning procedure that is done under a local anesthetic.
 Unlike with routine dental cleaning, deep cleaning reaches under the gum line.
 Scaling involves scraping plaque and tartar out of the gum pockets.
 Root planing smooths out the roots of your teeth in order to remove bacteria and help the roots reattach to your gums.